 National Board of Advisors

-The National Board of Advisors for the Women's Studies Research Center at Brandeis University, founded in 2001, was created to provide guidance, financial support and assistance with community relations.
+The National Board of Advisors for the Women's Studies Research Center was created to provide guidance, financial support, and assistance with community relations.

-Our Board consists of Brandeis alumni and non-alumni from various regions in the country and the Boston area.
-The group meets three times a year on the Brandeis campus and is led by co-chairs Diane R. Rubin '81 and Rosalie Ripaldi Shane '66.
+Our board consists of Brandeis alumni and non-alumni from various regions across the country and the Boston area.
+The group meets three times a year on the Brandeis campus and is led by co-chairs Diane R. Rubin ’81 and Rosalie Ripaldi Shane ’66.

 Members of the board include artists, businesswomen, actors, philanthropists, politicians, physicians, people in the media, lawyers and writers, to name a few.